balajipriyan16/DBS-Banking/README.md

-# DBS Banking System
+# DBS - Banking

-A desktop-based GUI banking system developed using **Python**, **Tkinter**, and **MySQL**, with separate interfaces for **customers** and **admins**.
-This project simulates core banking operations such as login, balance check, fund transfer, and receipt generation, along with admin functionalities for managing user accounts.
+A desktop-based banking system with a Graphical User Interface (GUI) built using Python and MySQL.
+This project simulates core banking functionalities for both customers and administrators.
+It uses Tkinter for the interface and integrates with an online MySQL database.

+---

+## Features

-### Key Highlights:
+### Customer Interface
-- Built with Python’s `tkinter` for the front-end interface.
-- Uses an **online MySQL database** for data storage and operations.
-- **Customer Module**:
-  - Login via account ID or number
+- Login using account number and user ID
-  - View balance, profile, and transaction history
-  - Transfer funds to other accounts
+- Change password from inside the app
-  - Reset password via registered Gmail
+- Reset forgotten password via registered Gmail
+- Transfer money to other customers via account number or user ID
-  - Generate and save PDF transaction receipts
+- Generate PDF receipts for every transaction using FPDF
+- Retrieve past transaction receipts if missed during transfer
+- View transaction history
+- View profile details
 - Send messages to the bank

-- **Admin Module**:
+### Admin Interface
+- Admin login to access control panel
-  - Login and manage customer records
+- View and modify all customer records
-  - View and respond to customer messages
+- View transaction history of any customer
+- Temporarily block all accounts from logging in with one click
+- Individually block or unblock any customer account
-  - Block/unblock customer accounts
+- Create new customer accounts
+- View customers based on account number or status
+- Read and delete messages sent by customers

+---

+## Technologies Used

+- Python (Tkinter GUI)
+- MySQL (online or local)
+- FPDF (for PDF receipt generation)
+- SMTPLib (for sending recovery emails)
+- Socket (for local IP detection)
+- Random and Time modules

 Database credentials are managed in a separate `config.py` file with placeholders to ensure secure and public-friendly uploads.